JeudiD/Ningyo/README.md

 A Python-powered Discord bot using py-cord.
 Features slash commands like `/ping` and `/purge`.

+### 📌 Note on Hosting
+> The bot runs continuously on the Windows PC as a background service via NSSM, effectively making this PC the host/server.
+>
+> It is currently configured to work for a **personal Discord server** with setup, commands, and permissions tailored to that environment.
+However, the codebase is flexible — you can modify the command structure, token, and configuration to deploy it to **other servers or cloud hosting platforms** if needed.

 ## How to Run
 1. Create a `.env` file with your `DISCORD_TOKEN`.
 2. Run `python watchdog_runner.py` to auto-reload on changes.